 Fellows have the option of doing 12 months of clinical rotations and 2 (or more) years of additional clinical research training.
 The decision to allow a fellow to pursue a clinical research pathway will be contingent upon fulfilling the competency for the clinical fellowship and the potential for future career as a physician scientist.
 A higher than usual competency level can be expected for qualifying for this competitive pathway.
+Fellows interested in this pathway should notify Drs.
+Burgner, Ikizler, or Dr. Siew as early as possible within the first clinical year so as they can facilitate pairing with potential research mentors.

 During the research fellowship, the clinical research project(s) will be defined by the faculty mentor and completed by the fellow during his/her research tenure.
 In addition to specific finite projects, participation in ongoing clinical trials is an option, especially for fellows interested in the MPH Program.
-There are also clinical researchtraining opportunities outside the Nephrology division, including opportunities to pursue Masters in Public Health (MPH) or Master of Science in Clinical Investigation (MSCI) for those fellows who have a keen interest to develop those highly specialized skills.
-All fellows who opt for the Clinical Research Track will be encouraged to complete one of these programs.
+There are also clinical researchtraining opportunities outside the Nephrology division, including opportunities to pursue a Master in Public Health (MPH) for those fellows who have a keen interest to develop those highly specialized skills.
+All fellows who opt for the Clinical Research Track will be encouraged to complete one of these programs (unless already with similar or higher training background/degree).
 All projects pursued by a nephrology fellow require nephrology faculty mentor involvement although this can be done in collaboration with a mentor(s) outside the renal division.

-Funding for the MPH and MSCI is the responsibility of the fellowship program with significant effort commitment by the fellow.
-The Masters Programs are primarily available to fellows who select the research 3 or more year pathway.
+Funding for the MPH is the responsibility of the fellowship program with significant effort commitment by the fellow.
+The master's programs are primarily available to fellows who select the research 3 or more year pathway.
 In addition, there are a variety of short educational programs such the Clinical Research Boot Camp, REDCAP clinic, BIOVU and others through STARBRITE.

-Divisional funds are available to support fellows' participation in these programs; however, are not limitless.
-Fellows interested in participating in one of the Masters Programs should submit a CV and a brief personal statement describing their academic career goals and their personal goals for the specific Masters Programs.
-Awarding of funds for the Masters Programs will be by the Clinical Competence Committee based on the following criteria:
+Divisional funds are available to support fellows' participation in these programs; however, they are not limitless.
+Fellows interested in participating in one of the master's programs should submit a CV and a brief personal statement describing their academic career goals and their personal goals for the specific master's programs.
+Awarding of funds for the master's programs will be by the Clinical Competence Committee based on the following criteria: